Weak Uniqueness for the Stochastic Heat Equation Driven by a Multiplicative Stable Noise: Introduction

 \begin{rem} Note that the condition $\alpha\beta >1$ is crucial for our argument and the technique of approximate duality.
 Consequently the case when $\alpha \beta < 1$ is not covered by this method. \end{rem}

 \textbf{Layout of the paper.} We briefly sketch the construction of $Z^{(n)}$ in the next section.
 The moment estimates and the proof that $M^Y(\psi)$ is a martingale can be found in Section \ref{sec:moment_mart}.
 We have split the proof of Theorem \ref{thm:required_approx_duality_one_sided} into Propositions \ref{prop:lem3.1_m98}, \ref{prop:(3.19)_m98} and \ref{prop:lem3.3_m98} and have stated them in Section \ref{sec:proof_thm}.
 In this section we also finish the proof of Theorem \ref{thm:required_approx_duality_one_sided} assuming these three results.
 Their proofs can be found in Section \ref{sec:proof_props}.
-Finally, Appendix \ref{sec:app} contains some auxiliary results that are used in various places of this paper.
+Finally, Appendix \ref{app:gronwall}, \ref{app:pde} and \ref{app:time_dep_mart} contain some auxiliary results that are used in various places of this paper.

-We use the notations $c$, $C$, $C_1$ etc. to denote constants whose value may change from one line to the next.
+We use the notations $c$, $c_1$, $C$, $C_1$ etc. to denote constants whose value may change from one line to the next.
+They will usually depend on the time horizon $T$ and the initial condition $Y_0$.
 Wherever necessary we will denote their dependence on the relevant parameters.

-\textbf{Acknowledgments.} This paper is part of my Ph.D. thesis.
+\textbf{Acknowledgments:} This paper is part of my Ph.D. thesis.
 I would like to thank my advisor Siva Athreya for proposing this problem to me and for numerous helpful and motivating conversations.
-I also want to specially thank Leonid Mytnik for several useful discussions and pointers on techniques used in the proof including the moment estimate derived in Proposition \ref{prop:moment_est_Y_2}.
+I want to specially thank Leonid Mytnik for several useful discussions and pointers on techniques used in the proof including the moment estimate derived in Proposition \ref{prop:moment_est_Y_2}.
+I am grateful to Yogeshwaran D, Edwin Perkins and B V Rao for their useful suggestions and comments on an earlier draft of this paper.
+Lastly, I wish to thank the two anonymous reviewers for carefully reading the draft and pointing out various mistakes.